smartlogic/smartlogic.io/README.md

 - Run `jekyll build`
 - Run `rake link_check`

+# Automatic updating of the podcast

+There is a Zapier flow that will trigger the podcast GitHub action when a new item appears in the Fireside RSS feed.
+This may take a few minutes due to the Zap polling speed and Fireside caching.

 # Manually updating the podcast

 If you need to trigger a podcast update outside of the RSS workflow, you can run the `podcasts.rb` script.
 After updating the podcast in Fireside: